The following Energy guidance note Produced in partnership with Matthew Collinson provides comprehensive and up to date legal information covering:

 Whether a developer building a small housing development or a power company building a nuclear power station, a grid connection is required whenever there is no existing connection in place.

-A new connection is usually obtained through a contract for the construction of a grid connection (a construction agreement).
-Where projects are project financed it is usually a condition precedent to financing arrangements given its necessity for the viability of the project.
+A new connection is usually obtained through a contract for the construction of a grid connection (a construction agreement) and a separate contract will be entered into to govern the connection and the flow of electricity after construction is completed.
+Where projects are project financed these agreements are usually a condition precedent to financing arrangements given their necessity for the viability of the project.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.